Branching rules of minuscule representations via a new partial order: Abstract

 \section{Abstract}

-We introduce a new partial order on the set of all antichains of a fixed size in a given poset.
-When applied to minuscule posets, these partial orders give rise to distributive lattices that appear in the branching rules for minuscule representations of simply laced complex simple Lie algebras.
+We introduce a new partial order on the set of all antichains of a fixed size in any poset.
+When applied to minuscule posets, these partial orders give rise to distributive lattices that appear in the branching rules for minuscule representations of complex simple Lie algebras.